EnautMendi/Muskit/README.md

 <img src="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/images/architecture.png" width="500">

 # Implementation
-- Web Application
+- <a href="https://qiskitmutantcreatorsrl.pythonanywhere.com/"> Web Application </a>
-- Command Line
+- Command Line: Download from this repository
-- GUI
+- GUI: Download from this repository

 # How to use